ranggihwang/Pregated_MoE/README.md

 # Pre-gated MoE: An Algorithm-System Co-Design for Fast and Scalable Mixture-of-Expert Inference

-This is repository for ISCA'24 Pre-gated MoE.
+This is repository for ISCA'24 AE Pre-gated MoE.

 ## ISCA'24 Artifact Evaluation